-Some typical fields of practice and possible future career options such as Composer, Film Music Editor, Recording Engineer, Instrumental Teaching, professional Musician, Music Therapist or Music Classroom Teacher.
+Some typical fields of practice and possible future career options include but are not limited to; Professional Musician, Event Management, Music Education, Retail, Film Music Editor, Recording Engineer, Composer, Arranger, Music Therapist, Promotions, Instrumental Teaching and Music Journalist.

-VCE VET Sport & Recreation Year 2
+VCE VET Sport & Recreation (Cert III)

-The VCE VET Sport and Recreation program is drawn from the SIS Sport, Fitness and Recreation Training Package and provides students with the opportunity to acquire and develop the skills, knowledge and confidence to work in the areas of sport and outdoor recreation.
-Leadership, organisational and specialist activity skills will be developed through the units of competency undertaken in the selected program.
+The VCE VET Sport and Recreation program is drawn from the SIS Sport, Fitness and Recreation Training Package and provides students with the opportunity to acquire and develop the skills, knowledge, and confidence to work in the areas of sport and outdoor recreation.
+This capacity is fostered in the leadership, organisational and specialist activity skills developed through the units of competency undertaken in the selected program.
+These leadership programs include supporting the planning and delivery of several significant events for local primary schools and the local primary school SSV Regional and District events.